Cinema and theatre licensing

-Cinemas and theatres with their abundance of high powered electrical equipment, elaborate temporary sets and closely packed audiences can both present real concerns regarding public safety that make the licensing of such premises imperative.
+Cinemas and theatres, with their abundance of high powered electrical equipment, elaborate temporary sets and closely packed audiences, can present real concerns regarding public safety that make the licensing of such premises imperative.

 The licensing of cinemas and theatres was, up until November 2005, regulated by the Cinemas Act 1985 and the Theatres Act 1968.
 The Licensing Act 2003 then repealed both these pieces of legislation.